Butalbital: Side effects

-Rare side-effects include Stevens–Johnson syndrome, an adverse reaction to barbiturates, and anaphylaxis.
+Rare side effects include Stevens–Johnson syndrome, an adverse reaction to barbiturates, and anaphylaxis.

-The risk and severity of all side effects is greatly increased when butalbital (or butalbital-containing medications) are combined with other sedatives (ex. ethanol, opiates, benzodiazepines, antihistamines).
-In particular, butalbital, especially when combined with other sedatives (e.g. opioids), can cause life-threatening respiratory depression and death.
+The risk and severity of all side effects is greatly increased when butalbital are combined with other sedatives (e.g., alcohol, opioids, benzodiazepines, antihistamines).
+Butalbital when taken with sedatives can cause life-threatening respiratory depression and death.
 Inhibitors of the hepatic enzyme CYP3A4 may also increase the risk, severity, and duration of side effects, many drugs inhibit this enzyme as do some foods such as grapefruit and the blood orange.
-Taking butalbital-based medications with some other drugs may also increase the side effects of the other medication.

-Dangers and risks

 Butalbital can cause dependence or addiction.

+Interactions

-Mixing with alcohol, benzodiazepines, and other CNS-depressants increases the risk of intoxication, increases respiratory depression, and increases liver toxicity when in combination with paracetamol (acetaminophen).
-Use of butalbital and alcohol, benzodiazepines, and other CNS-depressants can contribute to coma, and in extreme cases, fatality.
+Mixing with alcohol, benzodiazepines, and other depressants increases the risk of intoxication, increases respiratory depression, and increases liver toxicity when in combination with paracetamol (acetaminophen).
+Use of butalbital and alcohol, benzodiazepines, and other depressants can contribute to coma, and in extreme cases, fatality.